Easy Get to Know Activities for Students for Good Friendships

 1. Get to Know Questions

-There are lots of effective ways to help students connect but one of the most direct strategies is providing them some questions to ask someone to get to know them better.
+There are lots of effective ways to help students connect, but one of the most direct strategies is providing them with some questions to ask someone to get to know them better.

-Have your students pair up and take turns asking questions, or organize them into small groups for more interaction.
+Have students pair up and take turns asking questions.
+For more interaction, try small group conversations where everyone gets a chance to share.
 Encourage them to pay attention to classmates who share common interests and use these similarities to start building friendships.

 Make Question Cards